yosalx/Algeo02-20002/README.md

 # Image Compressor

-### Iamge Compression Project made to fulfill the second (final) major task of IF2123 'Aljabar Linier dan Geometri' Class at Institut Teknologi Bandung.
+### Image Compression Project made to fulfill the second (final) major task of IF2123 'Aljabar Linier dan Geometri' Class at Institut Teknologi Bandung.

 #### Image Comprresion website deployed on local that used SVD method.